Project Types / Templates

 - Saving existing project as a template

 When to use custom project types

-There many cases when project types can help you organize work better.
+There many use cases when project types can help you organize work better.
 The most common are:

 - Assign unique workflow/settings/fields to different types of projects.
 This is a great way to set up the work of different departments under one GoodDay organization account, as chances are, your product development team will have very different workflows and fields compared to your marketing team.

-- Create a project template with pre-created tasks, events, and project planning to set up new projects in a few clicks.
+- Create a project template with pre-created tasks, events, and project planning to set up new projects with just a few clicks.
 It's a great way to work with similar, repetitive projects.

 - Categorize projects by type to be able to get an overview and build reports based on project type filter.
 As with task types, project type field can be used in view filters, which can be really helpful when you want to focus just on the status of all projects of one particular type.

 Managing Project Types